-This is the first in a multi-part report on the North Carolina Policy Collaboratory’s work.
+This is the first in a two-part report on the North Carolina Policy Collaboratory’s work.

 CHAPEL HILL – After a startup year mixed with scrutiny and budget uncertainty, the North Carolina Policy Collaboratory is now in full stride in its second year as a public-private research grant conduit.
 But where the environmental and natural resources study center fits in the broader process of policy making is still a work in progress.

 Compiling GenX and emerging contaminants, studies on filtering systems, inexpensive home test kits for drinking water contaminants and the effectiveness of floodplain buyouts are among the latest round of collaboratory studies.

 Brad Ives, the University of North Carolina’s associate vice chancellor for campus enterprises who also serves as collaboratory director, said that after getting organized and putting processes in place, the organization can now focus on its main mission.

 “We really see the collaboratory almost as an in-house NGO, a grants-making organization,” he said, using the acronym for non-governmental organizations.

 Much of the collaboratory’s first year was dedicated to getting the organization established while fulfilling legislative assignments for studies and analyses.
 Studies already assigned by the North Carolina General Assembly range from marketing programs for an “oyster trail,” which would highlight the state’s oyster heritage, to a detailed examination of water quality and regulation of nutrients in the Falls Lake and Jordan Lake reservoirs.